Developing a Purpose (Philippians 1:12-30)

 Often we live as if this is all that there is.?
 If this is true, then it does make sense to live like everyone else.?
 But if you believe in eternity, that changes everything.

-Roman citizenship made you one of the elite with freedom and greater privileges.?
-It was rare and highly valued.?
+Roman citizenship granted you elite status, along with freedom and various privileges.
+It was rare and highly valued.
 Citizenship of heaven leads to freedom and a complete change of perspective.

 Evaluation (Scale of 1-10)